sunfishcode/basic-text/docs/BasicText.md

 the content is not valid Basic Text:
  - When [*BOM Compatibility*] is enabled, insert a U+FEFF at the beginning of the stream.
- - Perform [From Unicode string to BasicText string, strict].
+ - Perform [From Unicode string to Basic Text string, strict].
  - If the stream is non-empty and doesn't end with U+A, error with "Basic Text stream must be empty or end with newline".